 Source: Sprout Social

 Most of all, people are annoyed with too many promotions brands post.
 And it’s not like these posts can be effective as such.
-Like we said above, only 1% of your followers will see your message which means it’s likely to be lost in the sea of internet banalities that roam news feeds.
+As we said above, only 1% of your followers will see your message which means it’s likely to be lost in the sea of internet banalities that roam news feeds.

 On the contrary, a message is 5 times more likely to be seen via email.
 Maybe people are just more comfortable reading and replying to emails at their own pace.
 After all, 66% of users say they made a purchase as a result of email marketing as opposed to 20% via social media.

 The bottom line?
 You should send your most important marketing messages via email and don’t rely on social media too much.
-Combine these two real estate marketing channels but never miss out email.
+Combine these two real estate marketing channels but never miss out on email.

 4) So does email have a higher ROI too?